The Puppy Episode: Reception

 In the United Kingdom, "The Puppy Episode" also drew a huge positive reaction and high ratings for Channel 4, the network which carried Ellen.
 To celebrate the success and DeGeneres's coming out, Channel 4 and talk show host Graham Norton flew DeGeneres in to London and held a celebration for her and her family.
 Channel 4 also dedicated an entire night of programming to the LGBT community including DeGeneres herself as part of their "Coming Out Night".
-DeGeneres was deeply moved by the celebration, and that it meant the world to her to have a network that supported her no matter what.
+DeGeneres was deeply moved by the celebration, saying that it meant the world to her to have a network that supported her no matter what.

 Following "The Puppy Episode", Ellen was renewed for another season.
 ABC prefaced each episode of season five with a parental advisory warning.
 DeGeneres strongly criticized ABC for including the warnings, saying in an interview with Entertainment Weekly, "It was like this voice like you're entering some kind of radiation center.
 It was very offensive, and you don't think that's going to affect ratings?"
 DeGeneres further noted demonstrable hypocrisy on the part of ABC, citing episodes of ABC series The Drew Carey Show and Spin City which included two men kissing (the Carey episode was even promoted using the kiss).
 "There's no disclaimer on [the Carey show] at all, because it's two heterosexual men, and they're making fun of homosexuality...[Spin City aired without a disclaimer] because neither (Michael J. Fox nor Michael Boatman) is really gay in real life."
 Episodes after "The Puppy Episode" dealt with Ellen's coming out to her parents and boss, quitting her job at the bookstore and finding a series of new jobs.
 Other episodes dealt with her search for a romantic partner and learning more about the LGBT community.
-Even some gay people began criticizing the amount of gay content in the series, including Chaz Bono, who was at the time working for GLAAD.
-Bono was quoted as saying, "[Ellen] is so gay it's excluding a large part of our society.
+The series received some criticism for the increase in LGBT content.
+Chaz Bono, who was at the time working for GLAAD, was quoted as saying, "[Ellen] is so gay it's excluding a large part of our society.
 A lot of the stuff on it is somewhat of an inside joke.
 It's one thing to have a gay lead character, but it's another when every episode deals with specific gay issues."
 Bono would later say that the comments were taken out of context.
 Ellen was canceled after its fifth season.

 With the cancellation of Ellen, DeGeneres focused her energy on stand-up comedy, where she had begun her career.
 She returned to network television in 2001 with the short-lived The Ellen Show, in which her character Ellen Richmond was openly lesbian from the start, before finding renewed success with her talk show The Ellen DeGeneres Show, beginning in 2003, which ran for 19 seasons until May 2022.